paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-001-national-parks-military-parks-monuments-and-seashores.md

 <a id="section-450jj-6"></a>
 ## § 450jj–6.
 Jefferson National Expansion Memorial Commission
-**(a) Establishment** There is hereby established the Jefferson National Expansion Memorial Commission (hereinafter in sections 450jj–6 to 450jj–9 of this title referred to as the “Commission”).
+**(a) Establishment** There is hereby established the Jefferson National Expansion Memorial 11 See Change of Name note below.
+Commission (hereinafter in sections 450jj–6 to 450jj–9 of this title referred to as the “Commission”).

 **(b) Composition** The Commission shall be composed of twenty members as follows: